lukso-network/docs/docs/tools/libraries/lsp-utils/LSP6KeyManager.md

 **`Throws`**

-When teh bytes value of either `startingTimestamp` or `endingTimestamp` exceeds 16 bytes.
+When the bytes value of either `startingTimestamp` or `endingTimestamp` exceeds 16 bytes.

 **`See`**